Militant Main Index | Encyclopedia of Trotskyism | Marxists’ Internet Archive

 A Proposed Party Questionnaire

-No Work in San Antonio -Labor Warned to Stay Clear by Ester Lowell
+No Work in San Antonio – Labor Warned to Stay Clear, by Ester Lowell

-The Defense of the Soviet Union and the Opposition by L.D.
+The Defense of the Soviet Union and the Opposition, by L.D.
 Trotsky

 Throughout the World of Labor

-The Pot of Gold for the Unemployed by Robert L. Cruden
+The Pot of Gold for the Unemployed, by Robert L. Cruden

 Convention of the Textile Workers Union

-The Daily Worker Gasps for Arguements
+The Daily Worker Gasps for Arguments

 Where to Buy The Militant

-Volume III No. 2 January 11, 1930, New York, NY
+Vol. III No. 2, January 11, 1930, New York, NY

 THE MILITANT